|

 | Create a new dentry. | |

-| uint64_t | dentry_make_positive (dentry_t *dentry, inode_t *inode) |
+| void | dentry_make_positive (dentry_t *dentry, inode_t *inode) |

 | Make a dentry positive by associating it with an inode. | |

-| void | dentry_inc_mount_count (dentry_t *dentry) |
+| bool | dentry_is_positive (dentry_t *dentry) |

-| void | dentry_dec_mount_count (dentry_t *dentry) |
+| bool | dentry_is_file (dentry_t *dentry) |

-| uint64_t | dentry_generic_getdents (dentry_t *dentry, dirent_t *buffer, uint64_t count, uint64_t *offset, path_flags_t flags) |
+| uint64_t | dentry_generic_getdents (dentry_t *dentry, dirent_t *buffer, uint64_t count, uint64_t *offset, mode_t mode) |

 | Helper function for a basic getdents. | |

-| #define DENTRY_IS_ROOT | ( | dentry | ) | (dentry->parent == dentry) |
+| #define DENTRY_IS_ROOT | ( | dentry | ) | ((dentry)->parent == (dentry)) |

 | typedef uint64_t dentry_id_t |